 Monitoring the procurement procedure for the design and construction of ‘Zheleznitsa’ tunnel

 Second procedure announced with decision no. 92 of 1 September 2017

 Parallel to negotiating the text of the Integrity Pact, the team of Transparency International Bulgaria monitored the preparation of the new public procurement.
-The monitoring followed open-source information as well as information provided by the Contracting Authority during specifically arranged meetings and conversations.
+The monitoring followed publicly available information as well as information provided by the Contracting Authority during specifically arranged meetings and conversations.
 In addition, the Independent Observer collected the viewpoints of the business as regards the expected changes in the public procurement.
 At the stage of preparation of the procurement procedure, the Road Infrastructure Agency and the principal, the Ministry of Regional Development and Public Works announced that the procurement would be split into three lots and the implementation period would be reduced in view of the time periods under the Operational Programme “Transport and Transport Infrastructure” 2014-2020 co-financing the project.